amomen9/PostgreSQL/Barman/barman_2.14.md

-a) add parameter 'path_prefix' with the following value to barman.conf (which is explained in details in step 19)
+a. add parameter 'path_prefix' with the following value to barman.conf (which is explained in details in step 19)